-Regardless the level of play or strength, there is one thing that every dedicated player can achieve and that is the ability to “think like a GM”.
+Regardless the level of play or strength, there is one thing that every dedicated player can achieve and that is the ability to “think like a grandmaster”.
 Very often we struggle with problems such as poor calculation skills, lack of opening preparation, little endgame knowledge or even handling the time pressure that prevent us from reaching a higher level.

 However, this does not mean that we are far from the thought process of a Grandmaster; it only means that GMs manage to solve these situations successfully easier and more often than we do.

-How to think like a GM?
+How to think like a grandmaster?
 What is it that they see differently from the rest?
 In this article we are going to give you 5 tips that could help you improve your chess thinking to a higher level and therefore you’ll make better decisions at the chessboard.

 Needless to say, the mentality has nothing to do with your playing form.
 Every GM has a reasonable level at all areas of chess, some stronger than others but in the end everything adds up and that’s what makes a GM a tough player to beat.
 He will solve tactical problems, positional and endgame ones because of his overall level that can only be achieved through training and playing.

-What would a GM do?
+What would a grandmaster do?

 1. Do not get distracted by “cheap” tactics, look deeper